Explained: China emerging as breeding ground for new, mysterious diseases

 New Delhi, Jan 24: After the death toll in China's alarmingly new coronavirus afflictions has climbed to 25 with confirmed cases rising sharply to 830, there is a growing concern as to why the world's most populous country is emerging as the breeding ground for all the new mysterious diseases.

-The latest outbreak caused by a new strain of coronavirus, has so far infected over 800 people across central China, spreading from the city of Wuhan, where the first case was identified on 31 December 2019.
+The latest outbreak caused by a new strain of coronavirus has so far infected over 800 people across central China, spreading from the city of Wuhan, where the first case was identified on 31 December 2019.

-As per the latest reports, the coronavirus, which is from the same family as SARS, has spread to at least eight other countries: the Taiwan, Thailand, Saudi Arabia, Singapore, US, South Korea and Vietnam.
+As per the latest reports, the coronavirus, which is from the same family as SARS, has spread to at least eight other countries: Taiwan, Thailand, Saudi Arabia, Singapore, US, South Korea and Vietnam.

 According to study, the novel Chinese coronavirus is likely resided in snakes before being transmitted to humans.